SameerSondhi/Python/README.md

 # Python
-This folder contains applications and projects built using Python.
+This folder contains web applications and other projects built using Python.
+Some leverage a full stack of technologies, while others make use of fundamental python features and are not full stack applications.